se-for-sci/se-for-sci.github.io/content/week11/threading.md

     mem.unlink()
 ```

-This is shared across processes and can enen outlive the owning process, so make
+This is shared across processes and can even outlive the owning process, so make
 sure you close (per process) and unlink (once) the memory you take!
 Having a
 fixed name (like above) can be safer.